-In order to contextualize this research, it is essential to have a premise.
+In order to contextualize this research, a premise is needed.
 To the best of our knowledge, there are no studies that have identified the factors that may influence the decision of Italian farmers to invest in land.
 Consequently, this study and its results should be considered a preliminary exploratory attempt to identify and understand the effects of certain factors selected based on the original analytical framework.